JonathanTremblay/UnityExportToZip/ReadMe.md

 ## Getting Started

-Import this lightweight package to your project (or manually add the scripts to an Editor folder in the Assets folder), and you’re ready to zip!
+Import this lightweight package to your project, and you’re ready to zip!

 To use it:
-1. Simply select "Export Project to Zip..." from the file menu (Ctrl+Alt+S).
+1. Simply select "Export Project to Zip..." from the File menu (Ctrl+Alt+S).
 2. If your project or scene needs saving, you will be prompted to save (optional).
-3. Then choose the name and location for the Zip file.
+3. Then choose the name and location for the zip file.
 4. Sit back and watch the progress bar as the compression is done (can be cancelled).

 That's it!

 ## Technical Details

-* Integrates directly in the file menu.
+* Integrates directly in the File menu.
 * Detects if scene or project needs saving.
 * Compression can be cancelled.
 * Compatible with both Mac and Windows.